 - Repeat Entire Animation Sequence Optional: This selection allows you to repeat the combination of 2 or 3 different animations in sequence.

 - Replay When Scrolled Onto Screen Optional: This selection allows the animation(s) to be triggered again if it is scrolled off of the screen.

 Below is an experience with a preview of many animations available in the studio.
 Just remember, you can create a ton of customized effects by combining two or three animations in sequence!
-If you would like to add this experience to your Studio, click here.

 Was this helpful?